Likitha-Seeram/Ring-Coordinator-Election-Algorithm-using-Socket-programming/README.md

 •	Election process starts again and a new coordinator is elected which has highest process ID

 Limitation:
-Simultaneous election is not implemented
+Simultaneous election is not implemented.